Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Request Demo

-A framework provides a common language and guidelines that can be used across the organization to ensure consistency and alignment in cybersecurity activities.
+A risk management framework provides a common language and guidelines that can be used across the organization to ensure consistency and alignment in cybersecurity activities.
 It also helps to establish clear roles and responsibilities for cybersecurity management, ensuring that all stakeholders understand their roles in securing the organization's information systems and data.

 Benchmarking to a framework can also help organizations to measure and track their progress over time.
 By establishing a baseline for cybersecurity performance, organizations can set targets for improvement and measure their success in achieving those targets.
 This enables security teams to demonstrate their commitment to cybersecurity to stakeholders, the Board of Directors, customers, and regulators.